Kenshō: Spontaneous kenshō

 Kenshō may be attained without the aid of a teacher.
 For example, Richard Clarke (1933), who studied with Philip Kapleau, states that he had a spontaneous kensho when he was 13.
 Dennis Genpo Merzel states he had what he described as an "awakening experience" in 1971:

 It was in February of that year, and I was 26 years old.
 My second serious relationship was ending, and I was feeling very confined and conflicted.
 I needed to get some space, so I went out to the Mojave desert for a three-day camping weekend with two friends.
 On the Friday, I hiked up a mountain alone.
 I knew nothing about meditation or spiritual practice.
 I was just sitting there, thinking about my life and the things going on.
 I felt I had gotten pretty screwed up for such a young age.

 I could see my VW camper, my home for the weekend, parked a few miles away.
 But at the same time, I was aware that my home was back in Long Beach, California.
 And a natural koan came to me: Where is home?
 All of a sudden, I had a kind of breakthrough.
 I felt myself fall away, and I became one with the cosmos, one with the universe, one with all things.
 I knew in that moment that wherever I am, that is home; home is everywhere.
 I also knew who I was, beyond description, but let's call it Big Mind.

 That experience completely changed my life.

-More descriptions of "spontaneous kensho" can be found throughout the Zen-literature, (Note: Sekida gives the example of a woman, who's "strong internal pressure (gidan) never stopped knocking from within at the door of her mind, demanding to be resolved [...]
+More descriptions of "spontaneous kensho" can be found throughout the Zen-literature, (Note: Sekida gives the example of a woman, whose "strong internal pressure (gidan) never stopped knocking from within at the door of her mind, demanding to be resolved [...]
 One day, when she was about to take a bath, a certain change occurred in her.
 Although this was later confirmed as kensho by a teacher, she had no idea what it was.
 Philip Kapleau describes a man who had kensho, which was explained as a "conversion experience" by psychiatrists.
 Flora Courtois gives an extensive account of her spontaneous kensho, on which Yasutani comments.)